InfinityFlowApp/aspire-temporal/README.md

 # Temporal Dev Server Aspire Component

-Aspire extension to start the temporal cli dev server as an executable resource
+Aspire extension to start the temporal cli dev server as an container or executable resource.
+**Note: Only container works as expected.
+See https://github.com/dotnet/aspire/issues/1637 and https://github.com/temporalio/cli/issues/316**

 ## Contents:
 - [Pre-Requisites](#pre-requisites)